State Management

 }

-🚨 Warning: Note that there is a known issue, where if the user's device is in an offline state, and the RADFish application is booted up for the first time, the Navigator API will actually resolve to "offline".
+🚨 Warning: There is a known issue where if the user's device is in an offline state, and the RADFish application is booted up for the first time, the Navigator API will actually resolve to "offline".
 On future refreshes, this will appropriately resolve to the "offline" status.
 This is an issue with the underlying Navigator API and will be addressed in a future release.

 Caching Strategy